Florida Spousal Support Calculator

 • Temporary Alimony: Support during pending divorce proceedings

-Florida's 2023 reform established a statutory cap on alimony amounts:
+Florida law establishes a statutory cap on alimony amounts:

 • 35% Cap: Alimony cannot exceed 35% of the difference between the parties' net incomes